AndrewRadev/typewriter.vim/README.md

 ## References

-The [vim-keysound](https://github.com/skywind3000/vim-keysound) plugin by @skywind3000 has a greater variety of sounds, but it requires python and sdl2 to run.
+The [vim-keysound](https://github.com/skywind3000/vim-keysound) plugin by @skywind3000 has a greater variety of sounds, but it requires python and SDL2 to run.
 It could be a good option for older Vims or Neovim.

+Another program that listens to key presses in X11, not necessarily tied to Vim (also requires SDL2, zig): <https://github.com/pro-anon/typewriter>.

-There's an existing colorcheme called `typewriter-vim`: https://github.com/logico/typewriter-vim.
+There's an existing colorcheme called `typewriter-vim`: <https://github.com/logico/typewriter-vim>.
 I'd be open to renaming the project to avoid confusion, but I'd appreciate a good naming suggestion.

 The sounds are from freesound.org: